 Residential Solar has been booming for years as more and more homeowners think about saving money on their electricity bill and also being more conscious of the impact that they have on the environment.
-With solar, there are immediate benefits in the form of lowered energy costs and peace of mind since you do not have to rely solely on the electrical grid for power.
-There are also some delayed benefits which come in the form of federal tax breaks.
-Tax breaks are offered to homeowners because solar energy not only protects the environment but it also pushes your excess power back into the electrical grid.
-This scenario virtually makes it a win-win for both you and your city.
-Keep reading below as we go into detail about one very important tax break coming your way in 2019.
+With solar, there are immediate benefits in the form of the ability to product your own energy instead of buying energy from the utility company.
+There are also some delayed benefits which come in the form of federal tax credits.

-If you are confused about federal regulations and some of the above information didn’t make sense there is absolutely no need to worry.
+If you are confused about federal regulations and some of the above information didn’t make sense, there is absolutely no need to worry.
 Our team here at Triton Solar’s main priority is for you to be excited about the future of solar energy for your home.
-Schedule a consultation today for an in-depth analysis of your property and quotes for the various systems we can install.
+Schedule a consultation today for an in-depth analysis of your property to properly design a system for your energy needs.